Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Model Hyperparameters

 \section{Model Hyperparameters}

-In the proposed EnTransformer architecture, we optimize the model hyperparameters via a temporal validation approach using the Tree-Structured Parzen Estimator algorithm in Optuna \cite{akiba2019optuna}.
-Specifically, in EnTransformer, the number of attention heads ($n_{\text{head}}$) is selected from the set $\{2,4,6,\ldots,16\}$.
+In the proposed architectures, we optimize the model hyperparameters via a temporal validation approach using the Optuna framework \citep{akiba2019optuna}.
+In Enformer, the number of attention heads ($n_{\text{head}}$) is selected from the set $\{2,4,6,\ldots,16\}$.
 The model dimension, which determines the feature size of the inputs to both the Transformer encoder and decoder, is defined as $ d_{\text{model}} = n_{\text{head}} \times d_{\text{model multiplier}},$ where $d_{\text{model multiplier}} \in \{8,9,10,\ldots,24\}$ is an integer hyperparameter.
-This formulation ensures that $d_{\text{model}}$ is always divisible by the number of attention heads, thereby satisfying the architectural requirement of multi-head attention in the Transformer.
+This ensures that $d_{\text{model}}$ is always divisible by the number of attention heads.
 The number of encoder and decoder layers is jointly selected from the set $\{1,2,3,4\}$, with the same value used for both components.
-In addition, the dimension of the feedforward network is chosen from $\{128,256,512,1024\}$.
-The dropout rate, which controls the fraction of neurons affected during training, is sampled from the interval [0,0.4].
-We further consider multiple activation functions, including GLU, Bilinear, ReGLU, GEGLU, SwiGLU, ReLU, and GELU.
+The dimension of the feedforward network is chosen from $\{128,256,512,1024\}$.
+The dropout rate is sampled from the interval [0,0.4].
+We consider multiple activation functions, including GLU, Bilinear, ReGLU, GEGLU, SwiGLU, ReLU, and GELU.
 The learning rate is selected from the log-uniform range $\left[10^{-5}, 10^{-2}\right]$, while the batch size is chosen from $\{32, 64, 128\}$.
 Additionally, the noise distribution type \{Uniform, Gaussian\}, noise standard deviation within $[0.5,2.0]$, and the training ensemble size $M$ from $\{2,3, \ldots, 8\}$ are tuned.
-The final reported results correspond to the best-performing configurations obtained from this hyperparameter search.
-Furthermore, the number of trainable parameters in the EnTransformer model varies across datasets depending on the input dimensionality and sequence characteristics.
-For the Solar dataset, the encoder, Transformer, and decoder contain approximately 110K, 1.5M, and 529K trainable parameters, respectively.
-The corresponding parameter counts are 267K/3.5M/1.3M for Electricity, 578K/967K/2.8M for Traffic, 195K/1.5M/1.9M for KDD-cup, 2M/741K/12.1M for Wikipedia, and 1.2M/1.6M/4.1M for Taxi.
+For GEnformer, the embedding dimension of the GCN layers, was chosen between $[2, 64]$.
+The final reported results correspond to the best-performing configurations obtained from the hyperparameter searches.